 when directed at an “elder”…defined as a person who is 65 or older.1

 Financial elder abuse (also commonly referred to as “senior fraud”) is on the rise.
-It can be as simple as stealing some money out of an elder’s wallet or as sophisticated as fraudulently taking control of an elder’s estate.
+It can be as simple as stealing some money out of an elderly person’s wallet or as sophisticated as fraudulently taking control of an elder’s estate.

 And…as is the case with many California crimes…financial elder abuse is often charged against innocent individuals who have been falsely accused of (and wrongfully arrested for) this serious offense.